clinigrow2023-arch/ORION-AI-5/README.md

 ## Cloudflare Tunnel (Development)

-For local development with external access, you can use Cloudflare Tunnel.
+For local development with external access and webhook support (e.g., DigiStore IPN), use Cloudflare Tunnel.

 ### Setup